Congratulations! You’ve made it to the finish line.

 Your closing agent will schedule a date for your closing.
 Here’s how to prepare for your closing day.

-- Review Your Closing Documents in Advance: Closing documents should generally be available to you in advance of the scheduled closing date.
+Closing documents should generally be available to you in advance of the scheduled date of closing.
 Review these documents at length and understand their provisions.
 Here are some key documents you’ll likely sign at closing:

 - Statement of Closing Costs: This statement summarizes all the expenses involved in the transaction.
 This document is easier to understand vs. the HUD-1/Closing Disclosure, but they should tie.

-- Certificate of Title: Allows you to state that you have the right to sell the property.
+- Certificate of Title: This document allows you to state that you have the right to sell the property.

-- Ask Questions: If this is your first time selling a property, schedule an appointment with the closing agent before the date of the closing.
-Prior to that appointment do your research and ask clarifying questions on anything you have doubts on.
+If this is your first time selling a house in Illinois, schedule an appointment with the closing agent before the date of the closing.
+Prior to that appointment, do your research and ask clarifying questions on anything you have doubts about.

-- Bring TWO Forms of Official ID: There will likely be a licensed notary involved who’ll require that you swear you are who you say you are.
+There will likely be a licensed notary involved to verify your identity.
 Take a valid driver’s license or passport for ID.
 Carry a secondary ID as well, just in case.